haptork/easyLambda/Readme.md

 # ezl: easyLambda
 > data processing with modern C++ and MPI.
-Modular, parallel, functional map and reduce.
+Modular, parallel, based on data-flow with map and reduce.

 ## Long story short